Josephchinedu/alx-system_engineering-devops/0x00-shell_basics/README.md

 ### 5-listfilesdigitonly
 This file contains bash command that display current directory contents: Long format, with user and group IDs displayed numerically, And hidden files (starting with .)
 #
+### 6-firstdirectory
+This file contains bash command that creates a directory named holberton in the /tmp/ directory
+#